 - If you have accounts on Facebook, Twitter and Instagram check out the photos and posts you’ve been tagged in.

-5 – Share top menu recommendations
+5. Share your top menu recommendations

-6 – Post Announcements in a Creative Way
+6. Post Announcements in a creative way

 While posting announcements is typically a majority of what restaurants share on social media, try to switch it up in a creative way to stand out from the crowd.

 - Recently get an award?
 Give yourself a pat on the back!
 Your most loyal fans will love to join you.

 - Congratulate the newest employee you brought on board, sharing their background and what they’ll be doing at your restaurant